lsx0910/gitskills/readme.txt

 creating a new banch is quick
-creating a new branch is quick AND simple..
+creating a new branch is quick AND simple. test test again.